-Databases such as CINAHL, MedLine and PubMed are the best places to locate peer-reviewed articles.
+Library databases such as CINAHL, Academic Search Complete, or Social Sciences Full Text are the best places to locate peer-reviewed articles.

 Most databases provide a limiter or check-off box that allows you to limit your results to peer-reviewed journals.
 Be careful, however!
 Not all articles within a peer-reviewed journal are peer-reviewed articles.
 Editorials, commentaries, essays, letters to the editor, and book reviews are often found in peer-reviewed journals.
 These are not peer-reviewed.